olioapps/sitka/README.md

 # Sitka Redux Module Manager

-This library allows you to construct strongly typed APIs for managing your redux store.
+This library allows you to construct strongly typed APIs for managing your Redux store.
 You can use it to package up related behavior into Typescript classes, which can be injected into your Redux store for easy access throughout your application.

 The Sitka Redux package manager can be used in many different contexts, including React apps, Electron apps, and more.
 A canonical use of this library can be found in the Sitka Monorepo (https://github.com/olioapps/sitka-monorepo).

-# Whats a Sitka Redux Module?
+## Whats a Sitka Redux Module?

-A Sitka Redux Module refers to the logical grouping of a region of redux store state and the operations which can change it.
+A Sitka Redux Module refers to the logical grouping of a region of Redux store state and the operations which can change it.
 Mutators of state are typically reducers and sagas, which are triggered by action creators.

-A Sitka Redux makes it possible to define and manage a piece of the redux store conveniently, organizing all the responsibilities described above into a single Typescript class.
+A Sitka Redux makes it possible to define and manage a piece of the Redux store conveniently, organizing all the responsibilities described above into a single Typescript class.

-# Instantiating the module manager
+## Instantiating the module manager

 Create an instance of the module manager using its constructor: